Easter Sunday Baptism Liturgy, Songs, and Prayers

 (Let’s greet one another with a sign of peace)

-The Joseph Fund - ARDF Relief Support for the People of Ukraine, Israel, Gaza, Mozambique, Turkey, Syria and other relief efforts.
+The Joseph Fund - ARDF Relief Support for the People of Ukraine, Mozambique, Israel, Gaza, Haiti, Turkey, Syria, wildfires, floods, hurricanes, and other relief efforts.

 Details on our Missions Page